 I bought a jar of green curry paste from the store and after looking at the ingredients realized that it was not vegetarian.
 I decided to look online to try to find a vegetarian green curry paste recipe but every thing I found had fish oil and shrimp paste in it.
 So here is my vegetarian version of green curry paste.

 A quick note about umeboshi paste.
 It is made from pickled Japanese plums (ume) that are pureed.
 They give a salty/sweet taste to the dish and are an excellent replacement of the fish oil and shrimp paste.
 A container of umeboshi paste is usually 7oz and can be used to make this recipe 3 times with a little left over.
-Since it is picked it keeps for a few months in the fridge, some even say it can keep for years.
+Since it is pickled it keeps for a few months in the fridge, some even say it can keep for years.
 If you can't find it at your local grocery store you can get it online.

 Makes: 1 cup of paste (2-4 servings)